OladapoObadina/Credit-Card-Users-Churn-Prediction/README.md

 ## Credit-Card-Users-Churn-Prediction

-### This project was deployed Google App Engine using Flask.
-Please see link to web app prototype below
+### This project was deployed on Google App Engine using Flask.
+Please see a link to the web app prototype below
 http://churnproject-315022.du.r.appspot.com/send